-GEORG has focused on participating in European projects in the field of geothermal energy.
-This includes participating in the FP7 and Horizon 2020 program committees to be able to influence European geothermal policies.
+GEORG participates in European projects in the field of geothermal energy.
+This includes participation in the FP7 and Horizon 2020 program committees to be able to influence European geothermal policies.
 Support for geothermal energy has increased significantly in the Horizon 2020 framework compared to the previous framework programs.
+Currently, new ways of work has been put to the Horizon Europe and Clean Energy Transition activities.

 GEORG was a key player in establishing the Geothermal ERA-NET, launched in 2012 and supported by a 2 M€ grant from the European Commission.
 Its principal aim is to deepen European cooperation on geothermal research at national and administrative levels and enable the integration of national research programs.
 This first four-year phase (2012-2016) was led by Orkustofnun, Iceland’s National Energy Authority, to bring together research and innovation program owners and managers from France, Germany, Hungary, Iceland, Italy, the Netherlands, Portugal, Slovakia, Slovenia, Switzerland, and Turkey, thus creating a strong platform for continued collaboration.